Trevelopment/mazdatweaks/AIO-FAQ.md

 **How long does it take till the installation starts?**

->  This can take from 30 seconds to 20 minutes.
+>  This can take **from 30 seconds to 20 minutes**.
 Certain factors can delay the start so be patient.

 ---